SheikhSahil-SDE/MCA_NEW/MCSL-223/Section-1/Computer Network Labs/1.8/README.md

 and Rate2.

 # Session - 10
-25. Create a point to pint network between two nodes with the following parameters.
+25. Create a point to point network between two nodes with the following parameters.
 Link bandwidth between the two nodes.
 Default is 5 Mbps.
 One way delay of the link.
 Default is 5 milliseconds.
 Loss rate of packets on the link.
 Default is 0.000001.
 (This covers losses other than those that occur due to buffer drops at node0.)
 Queue size of the buffer at node 0.
 Default is 10 packets.